bmaunde/guidelines/checklists/REST API Checklist.md

 - [ ] HTTP Methods are used correctly as per the guideline

 ## Headers
- - [ ] Authentication is used properly using headers and not a username and password as part of the
+ - [ ] Authentication is used properly using headers and not a username and password as part of URL
+ - [ ] Serialization formats are explicitly catered for
+ - [ ] Where caching is expected, headers are utilized

+## Response
 - [ ]
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTE5MDQ3MzUyMTNdfQ==
+eyJoaXN0b3J5IjpbLTg3MzUyMzM5Nl19
 -->